Manav-A-Vora/netflix-content-strategy-analysis/README.md

-📌 Netflix Content Strategy Analysis
+## 📌 Netflix Content Strategy Analysis
-This project analyzes how Netflix has evolved its content strategy between 2008 and 2021 using a publicly available dataset.
+This project analyzes how Netflix evolved its content strategy from 2008 to 2021, focusing on content type, genres, and global expansion using data-driven insights.

-🎯 Objective
+## 🎯 Objective

 To understand:
 - Content distribution (Movies vs TV Shows)